-According to a recent ATTOM Data Solutions U.S. Foreclosure Market Report, “lenders started the foreclosure process on 25,209 U.S. properties in Q3 2021, up 32 percent from the previous quarter and up 67 percent from a year ago — the first double digit quarterly percent increase since 2014.”
+According to a recent ATTOM Data Solutions U.S. Foreclosure Market Report, “there were a total of 92,634 U.S. properties with foreclosure filings — default notices, scheduled auctions or bank repossessions — up 3 percent from the previous quarter and 104 percent from a year ago.”

 Miami Median House Prices 2022

-Moving forward, the lack of available listings will only continue to increase home values in Miami, to the tune of about 16.2% over the next 12 months.
-Therefore, today’s relatively high home values may represent a bargain in the Miami housing market.
+Moving forward, the lack of available listings will only continue to increase home values in Miami, to the tune of about 2.0% over the next 12 months.
+Prices will increase, but at a slower pace because of higher mortgage rates.

 Miami Real Estate Investing 2022

 Not unlike the rest of the country, the Miami real estate market appears to have reached a tipping point.
 Prices are appreciating at such a historical rate that gross flipping profits are growing slim.
-The last year saw prices grow at an average rate of 20.1%; that’s on top of the nearly ten years of appreciation that took place before last year.
 Simply put, price increases have been eating into profit margins in Miami for quite some time, and investors are starting to take notice.